Building a Secure Remote MCP Server with Azure Functions and EasyAuth

 }

-The URL must end with /runtime/webhooks/mcp — pointing at the root URL will return the default "App is running" landing page and the MCP client will hang waiting for an initialize response that never comes.
+The URL must end with /runtime/webhooks/mcp — pointing at the root returns the default landing page and the MCP client will hang.

-The entire codebase — infrastructure and function code — is available in the repository.
+The full codebase — infrastructure and function code — is available in the repository